celinedurniak/test_nbsphinx/tools/README.rst

   .. code-block:: console

-     conda create --name mynewenv python numpy matplotlib jupyter conda activate mynewenv
+     conda create --name mynewenv  -c conda-forge ipywidgets python numpy matplotlib jupyter conda activate mynewenv
-     conda install -c pyviz panel

 * to access the notebooks,
   - activate your conda environment.
 For example, if the environment was created using the above commands, simply type `conda activate mynewenv` in a terminal.
   - move to the folder where the notebook you want to open is located,
   - type ``jupyter notebook``
   - click on the notebook you want to open.